 Hormonal Imbalance Due To A Spike In Cortisol

 When taken to the extreme, exercise can become just as much of an addiction as heroin.
-Have you ever known someone that explained how much better they felt after running or working out especially hard?
+Have you ever known someone who explained how much better they felt after running or working out especially hard?
 Their brain is actually using the same ‘reward’ system that it would use for a heroin addict.
 As soon as that ‘high’ runs out, they’re left feeling catatonic and/or useless.
-Here’s a study that was done on rats showing exactly how the process works – The rats were given naloxone and separated into groups of various activity levels; the ones in the high activity level grouping experienced the worst withdrawal symptoms.
+Here’s a study on rats showing exactly how the process works: The rats were given naloxone and separated into groups of various activity levels; the ones in the high activity level grouping experienced the worst withdrawal symptoms.

 Disrupted Sleep Patterns

 Exercise can actually help you sleep like a baby at night, but the opposite effects can actually take place when you overdo it.
 When your body is stressed, regardless of where that stress is coming from – you can be getting 8 hours of sleep and still feel like you’ve barely taken a cat nap.